 Here are sample questions to ask when choosing a new manufacturing partner:

-- Busy Time - When is the factory the most busy?
+Busy Time: When is the factory the busiest?
 How do they handle the busy times?
 Do they hire additional staff or do they require additional lead time to handle their busy workload?

 For each of the above cases, ask the manufacturer to describe instances where their process has worked flawlessly, where things have gone wrong, and what corrective actions or process improvements they made to prevent such errors in the future.